DrafaKiller/FlowPlugin-ts/README.md

 Here's a simple example of how to use this package, and just like that you can create your own plugin for Flow Launcher.

-Add Flow Launcher's results by using the `add` method, and listen for queries with the `on` method.
+Add Flow Launcher's items by using the `add` method, and listen for requests with the `on` method.

-It provides an easy-to-use API to create your plugin, and it also provides a type definition file to help you develop your plugin.
+It provides an easy-to-use API to create your plugin, and accurate type definition to help you develop your plugin.

 ```ts
 import { Flow } from 'flow-plugin';